10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 Peru is a country filled with so much culture, history, incredible hikes, and fascinating ruins that it deserves a minimum of 10 days.
 In fact, we feel that a two-week or 16-day visit would be ideal to see most of the main highlights around Cusco.

-In this itinerary, you will be visiting Cusco, Machu Picchu, and Lima.
-These are some of the highlight experiences during the trip:
+These are some of the highlight experiences you can expect during the trip:

-• Cooking class in Cusco
+- Cooking class in Cusco (must do! the food is restaurant-quality!)

-• ATV tour to Moray and Maras
+- ATV tour to Moray and Maras (See the incredible landscape of Sacred Valley on this adventure!)

-• Exploring the markets of Cusco
+- Exploring the local markets of Cusco (our favourite was San Blas)

-• 4 days Salkantay Trek or Inca Trail
+- 4 days Salkantay Trek or Inca Trail

-• Visiting Machu PIcchu
+- Visiting Machu PIcchu

-• Rainbow Mountain/Palcoyo Mountain or the Sacred Valley
+- Rainbow Mountain/Palcoyo Mountain or the Sacred Valley

 Day 1: Arrival in Lima + flight to Cusco + Cooking class